Protecting our planet from excess plastic: sounds simple enough, right?

 - Nappies You may not think it, but the average baby gets through a total of 4,000 disposable nappies by the time they’re potty-trained.
 This will cost families an eye-watering £400 a year, as well as creating the equivalent of half a tonne of carbon dioxide in the process.
 Reusable nappies will therefore not only help your wallet but the environment too.

 - Makeup wipes One of the worst offenders on our list, makeup wipes take years to break down in landfills and cause havoc when flushed down the toilet (don’t do this!).
-Reusable wipes or pads are far better for the environment; choose between biodegradable bamboo wipes or add a little makeup remover to a reusable pad and pop it in the washing machine — it’s that easy!
+100% biodegradable or reusable wipes or pads are far better for the environment; add a little makeup remover to a reusable pad and pop it in the washing machine — it’s that easy!

 Where hygiene meets living clean